-- Low student/teacher ratio in all classes - Access to new equipment and instrumentation - Unmatched personal attention to academic advisement - Opportunity to learn from top-notch professors who have real-world experience in a digital forensic setting - Job search guidance in the profession - Expanded job opportunities after graduation: "According to the Department of Labor, demand is expected to grow 22% over the next decade for investigators which is much faster than average.
-This is due to the high rise in criminal activity on the Internet to include fraud, harassment, copyright infringements, identity theft, and privacy infringements."
-Infosecinstitute.com

-The Digital Forensic concentration is available to students at Hilbert College who are interested in learning more about computer-based information applied to legal matters.
-The concentration is comprised of three computer courses and 2 digital forensic courses, some held in Hilbert's new, modern computer laboratory classroom.
+- Low student/teacher ratio in all classes - Access to all new I equipment and instrumentation - Unmatched personal attention to academic advisement - Opportunity to learn from top-notch professors who have real-world experience in a digital forensic setting - Job search guidance in the profession - Expanded job opportunities after graduation: "According to the Department of Labor, demand is expected to grow 22% over the next decade for investigators which is much faster than average.
+This is due to the high rise in criminal activity on the Internet to include fraud. harassment, copyright infringements, identity theft, and privacy infringements."
+Infosecinstitute.com concentration is comprised of three computer courses and 2 digital forensic courses, some held in Hilbert's new, modern computer laboratory classroom.
 Together these five courses will provide more in depth exposure to fundamental principles in the use of computers in legal investigations.
 This concentration is available to students in all majors, though it is likely of particular interest to students in the Forensic Science/CSI department who wish to obtain a stronger computer-based foundation than what is required for their major.